rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 And then I started throwing things.
 <!--more-->

-For several years, I was rather annoyed at the phrase "protocol-oriented programming."
+For a couple of years, I was rather annoyed at the phrase "protocol-oriented programming."
 If by "protocol" you just mean "interface," then Go is much more "protocol oriented" than Swift.
 But the more I've wrestled with this new paradigm, the more I realized that POP isn't really about the protocols.
 It's about the extensions.
 But "extension-oriented programming" would be an even worse name.
 And more than just extensions, it's really, deeply, about generic algorithms.
 And "algorithm-oriented programming," well, aren't we all?

 Naming a paradigm is always fraught with trouble.
 Most modern "object-oriented" languages aren't object-oriented at all.
 They're class-oriented (vs Smalltalk and JavaScript).
 And most "functional programming" languages are mostly value-oriented (vs FP and point-free).
 But the point of the names is shorthand for concepts bigger than a word, so let's not get too caught up on the "protocol" in protocol-oriented programming.
 The Holy Roman Empire was in no way holy, nor Roman, nor an empire.
 Discuss.